Non-invertible Condensation, Duality, and Triality Defects in 3+1 Dimensions: Introduction

-Interestingly, the fusion ``coefficients" between these topological defects can either be a 2+1d TQFT such as the twisted $\mathbb{Z}_N$ gauge theory $(\mathcal{Z}_N)_K$ or the $SU(N)_{-1}$ Chern-Simons theory, or a 2+1d SPT such as $(-1)^{Q(M,\Sigma)}$.
-In general we expect, the fusion ``coefficients" to be a TQFT decorated by the insertion of additional topological defects (see \cite{Roumpedakis:2022aik} for a 2+1d discussion).
+Interestingly, the fusion ``coefficients" between these topological defects can either be a 2+1d TQFT such as the twisted $\mathbb{Z}_N$ gauge theory $(\mathcal{Z}_N)_K$ or the $SU(N)_{-1}$ Chern-Simons theory, or a 2+1d SPT such as $(-1)^{Q(M,\Sigma)}$.\footnote{In some of the examples we have analyzed in this paper, the 2+1d TQFT coefficients arise as the boundary theories of 3+1d invertible TQFTs.
+In these cases we have implicitly chosen a preferred framing for the 2+1d worldvolume of the defect coming from the embedding into the 3+1d bulk. } In general we expect, the fusion ``coefficients" to be a TQFT decorated by the insertion of additional topological defects (see \cite{Roumpedakis:2022aik} for a 2+1d discussion).
 Such a structure is also known in condensed matter as an Symmetry Enriched Topological (SET) phase.
 As emphasized around \eqref{OPEintro}, these fusion coefficients presumably are a core ingredient in a fusion $n$-category characterizing the topological operators.